chocolatey/choco-wiki/CommandsInstall.md

  option to not allow PATH changes.
 Until then you will need to manually go modify Path to just one Ruby and then use something like uru or pik to switch between versions.

-**NOTE**: Ruby 1.8.7 reached EOL (end of life) on 7/31/2014 and 1.9.3 will reach EOL on 2/23/2015.
-They are provided for example only and not recommended to be installed as they could pose security threats once they are past EOL.

 ## Options and Switches